government: presidential republic

 On 19 December 2016, it abstained.

-On 17 December 2018, it voted in favor of the UNGA Resolution calling for a universal moratorium on executions.
+On 16 December 2020, as in 2018, it voted in favor of the UNGA Resolution calling for a universal moratorium on executions.